robbiehanson/XMPPFramework/README.md

 ```

 Run `carthage` to build the framework and drag the built `XMPPFramework.framework` into your Xcode project.
+If you'd like to include new features written in Swift, drag `XMPPFrameworkSwift.framework` into your project as well.
+You'll need to manually import `XMPPFrameworkSwift` in your headers.

 ### Contributing